xma711/notebook/programming/c++/README.md

 - To disallow an object being copied, just define the copy constructor header and operator= constructor header under private..

-- If I want only one exact same object no matter how many times they are instantiated, use Singleton.
+- If we want only one exact same object no matter how many times they are instantiated, use Singleton.
 	To achieve this, follow the lastpoint first (disallow an object being copied).
 Also put normal constructor under private.
 	Then use static keyword on a normal method like getInstance(), which makes it a class method instead of an instance method.
 	Inside the method, create a static object of the class itself and return.

 - Btw static makes a variable or function a class level, which is shared across objects..

-- If I want a class to be in heap (i.e. only allow keyword 'new' to create this object) but cannot be in stack (i.e. disallow normal instantiation), make destructor in private but create a customized destructor in public.
+- If we want a class to be in heap (i.e. only allow keyword 'new' to create this object) but cannot be in stack (i.e. disallow normal instantiation), make destructor in private but create a customized destructor in public.

 - If a class allows a global method to access it's private attributes, use friend function header.